The best business password management software make it simpler and easier to manage employee passwords in a secure way.

 Password sharing is also included.
 However, the team behind Sticky Password has developed this feature even further to include role-based permissions.
 This innovative feature enables administrators to share with an employee only the passwords they require to fulfill their role.
 If an employee needs access to a specific credential, they can request access from the administrator.
 With this system in place, businesses are less exposed to security risks, as each password is only given to essential personnel.

-Sticky Password is one of the cheaper password management services.
+Sticky Password is one of the cheaper password management services currently available.

 - Read our full Sticky Password review.